jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 meterpreter> upload UACME/Akagi64.exe
 ```

-4. <u>Run Akagi with the payload </u>: If you try to just run the payload backdoor now, UAC will prevent the execution.
+4. **Run Akagi with the payload **: If you try to just run the payload backdoor now, UAC will prevent the execution.
 We'll run akagi with the payload.
 UACMe uses an akagi32/akagi64 executable which you need to specify a `Key` which is the number of method to use and then a `Parameter` which is the path to the payload executable you want to execute.
 Look into the 'Keys' section listed in the description of the Github repository.
 Method 23 is recommended on windows 10 systems but doublecheck to see which Keys were fixed/patched.
 The execution of the executable should bypass UAC.
 Try to locate methods that work for the target operating system and hasn't been listed as fixed.
 ```
 akagi_exe [method_num] payload_location
 ```